 *Accepted payment methods: cashpoints at UDLA, wire transfer, Visa or Paypal.
 Details will be provided after completing the registration form.

 The first day will be dedicated to sharing experiences, theoretical tools and best practice in relation to digital technologies, community media and the documentation of indigenous language and culture..

 The first three days will focus on three core themes:

-Project work with Quijos youth.
+Project work with Quijos youth in Archidona (Tena).